Automating the Generation of Prompts for LLM-based Action Choice in PDDL Planning: Background

-\citet{valmeekam2023planbench} presented Planbench, a benchmark framework for assessing different aspects of reasoning capabilities of LLMs based on classical planning problems formulated in PDDL.
+\paragraph{PDDL and LLMs.} \citet{valmeekam2023planbench} introduced Planbench, a benchmark framework for assessing different aspects of reasoning capabilities of LLMs based on classical planning problems formulated in PDDL.
+Their assessment pipeline can take PDDL domain and problem files as input as well as natural language (NL) descriptions of the PDDL domain and problem files for assessing LLMs on NL problem formulations.
+For the NL inputs, they manually create a NL description of the domain file and handcraft NL translations for the individual PDDL actions, predicates and for object names.
+The individual translations are used to compose NL descriptions of problem files and plans.

-Their assessment pipeline first translates actions, predicates and states from PDDL to natural language (NL).
-Then, an LLM is prompted to generate a plan based on a NL descriptions of the domain, the initial and goal state and few-shot examples.
-The predicted NL plans get translated into PDDL and are automatically evaluated by a plan validator.

-This process allows a systematic and objective evaluation of the performance of LLMs on different reasoning related test cases.
-However, their approach requires the existence of textual descriptions of the domains which they manually created for two domains.
-Additionally, they rely on manually created mappings from PDDL actions and predicates to NL fragments in order to generate NL encodings of the problem files.
+In their assessment pipeline, \citet{valmeekam2023planbench} prompt an LLM to generate a plan based on the NL descriptions of the domain, the initial and goal state and few-shot examples, i.e., example problems with their corresponding plans for in-context learning.
+The predicted NL action sequences get translated back into PDDL by a domain-dependent translator and are automatically evaluated by a plan validator.
+This process allows a systematic and objective evaluation of the performance of LLMs on different reasoning-related test cases.
+However, the approach includes several manually provided per-domain components.

-In addition to investigating the reasoning capabilities of LLMs on problems originally formulated in PDDL there has also been work investigating the usage of LLMs as an interface between problems in natural language and symbolic AI planning tools. \citet{liu2023llmp} propose to use LLMs to translate NL descriptions of planning problems into PDDL.
-They then use a classical planner to find a plan in PDDL and translate the plans back into NL. \citet{xie2023translating} focus on letting LLMs translate goals specified in NL into goal definitions in PDDL.